sfernana/FCCDIRAC/README.md

-WARNING : Your results are not getting back to your submitted working directory when the job finished, they are stored :
+WARNING : Your results are not getting back to your submitted working directory when the job finish, they are stored :

 -	in the DIRAC database if results are smaller than 10 MO
 -	in the DIRAC catalog file if results are bigger than 10 MO

+The same politic is applied for the inputs data.

 ### a - Command Line Interface